seven vows of Hindu marriage

 Of the 7 vows of marriage, this is one that is very similar to what we hear in Christian weddings.
 The meaning of second vachan is one of the most beautiful amonsgt the 7 vachans of marriage, as it sends out a prayer to the Lord Agni for the well-being and nourishment of the couple in all aspects including physical, mental, and spiritual.
 Here, the groom requests the bride to stand with him through thick and thin, in all his ups and downs, and always share his duty to protect the family.
-The bride, in turn, asks for everlasting love and all the attention from the groom as she promises to always be his strength, in good and bad times both.
+The bride, in turn, asks for everlasting love and all the attention of the groom as she promises to always be his strength, in good and bad times both.

 3. The Third Vow: A prayer for prosperity

 Each vow in a Hindu wedding holds great significance and meaning for the couple.
 So now, here comes the third one.
-The third vow of the Seven Pheras of Hindu marriage sends a prayer out to the Almighty for a life full of prosperity and wealth to live a happy, satisfied life.
+The third vow of the Seven Pheras of Hindu marriage sends a prayer out to the Almighty for a life full of prosperity and wealth to live a happy, satisfying life.
 In this phera, the bride and the groom reassure each other to be forever loyal to each other and always maintain the sanctity of the marriage.

 Related Reading: How To Write Wedding Vows (And What You Should Never Write)